codepope/talking-small/java/README.md

 Java files for the Raspberry Pi
 ===============================

-These are files which accompany the "Thinking Small" article.
+These are files which accompany the "Talking Small" article.

 *mqttdemo* contains files used as examples in the article itself, plus an extended version of the main example which generates a test message when a button is pressed.